Understanding HOA Reserves and Reserve Studies for Homeowners Associations

 One of the most important responsibilities your community's board of directors faces is effectively planning for major common-area repairs and replacements.
-Whether a costly expenditure is needed in a few years or not for 20, it’s the board’s fiduciary duty to make sure your community association has adequate funds when the time comes.
-That’s where reserve funds come into play.
+Whether a costly expenditure is needed in a few years or 20 years from now, it’s the board’s fiduciary duty to make sure your homeowners association (HOA) has adequate funds when the time comes.
+That’s where HOA reserves come into play.

-There are many misperceptions about reserve funds and the role a reserve study plays in planning your association’s future expenditures, so we’ve broken it down for you.
+There are many misperceptions about HOA reserves and the role a reserve study plays in planning your association’s future expenditures, so we’ve broken it down for you.

-A reserve fund is an account where money is put aside to pay for large capital expenses that are expected to arise over the next 30 years.
+HOA reserves or an HOA reserve fund is an account where money is put aside to pay for large capital expenses that are expected to arise over the next 30 years.
 This money is exclusively for common-property components that have a limited useful life.
-Maintaining an adequately funded reserve account ensures that your association will have the money available to replace expensive items (typically those that cost more than $10,000) and make major repairs to roofs, mechanical equipment, garages, amenities and other common areas when the time comes.
-Any funds available for reserves should exclude operating monies and include only cash and investments and other net assets available to pay for from reserve fund expenditures.
+Maintaining an adequately funded reserve account ensures that your association will have the money available to replace expensive items (typically those that cost more than $10,000) and make major repairs to roofs, mechanical equipment, garages, amenities, and other common areas when the time comes.
+Any funds available for HOA reserves should exclude operating monies and include only cash and investments and other net assets available to pay for from reserve fund expenditures.

 Your governing documents – and in some cases, state law – might make it mandatory that an association maintains a reserve fund.
-However, when it comes to reserve funds, the Missouri Uniform Condominium Act only speaks to the requirement that resale certificates accurately disclose the projected budget including reserve contributions and current reserve balance.
+However, when it comes to HOA reserves in Missouri, the Missouri Uniform Condominium Act only speaks to the requirement that resale certificates accurately disclose the projected budget including reserve contributions and current reserve balance.

-What are the Risks of Underfunding Your Reserves?
+What are the Risks of Underfunding Your HOA Reserves?

-Underfunded reserves can impact your community’s property values, the safety of residents and the integrity and appearance of your structures and grounds.
-In spite of these, research conducted by Association Reserves found that more than 70 percent of the associations they reviewed were less than 70 percent funded!
-As a result, these communities do not have the money to pay for all of the major expenditures they are expected to face.
+Underfunded HOA reserves can impact your community’s property values, the safety of residents and the integrity and appearance of your structures and grounds.
+Despite these, research conducted by Association Reserves found that more than 70 percent of the associations they reviewed were less than 70 percent funded!
+As a result, these communities do not have the money to pay for all the major expenditures they are expected to face.
 Why is this the case?

 Unfortunately, this only delays – and most likely increases – the financial burden on homeowners.
 The only options for completing projects when an association is underfunded are to significantly increase assessments immediately, impose a special assessment or take out a loan.
 What frequently happens, though, is that the work simply doesn’t get done.
 “Communities that are underfunded often end up deferring needed repairs,” says Jacque Martin, Director at Reserve Advisors, a reserve study company that has worked with many FirstService Residential communities.